 - Consulting & Social Media: Experienced hygienists can consult for new practices on hygiene protocol or build a following with oral health education content.

-The financial outlook for dental hygienists in 2026 and beyond is strong.
-With demand outpacing supply in many regions, skilled RDHs have significant leverage.
+The financial outlook remains stable.
+With demand outpacing supply in many regions, skilled RDHs have increasing negotiating power.

 - Research: Use the state data above to identify high-opportunity markets.